The SetaPDF Core library allows quite a bit of font customization to be done. Check out the official documentation on SetaPDF and fonts & encoding.

 Start by finding a TrueType font (.ttf) file which suits your needs.
 Try to keep the file size small, sub-setting if necessary so that your server isn’t bogged down managing a large font file while trying to manipulate your PDF.

 Upload the file to your wp-content/uploads directory, somewhere it won’t get overwritten.
 It makes sense to use the pdf-ink folder, so we’ve gone ahead and done that below.
 Arimo is a TrueType font which works for our purposes, so we have uploaded it to a folder “arimo.”
-Look at the function below and see how we have set up the $path varible.
+Look at the function below and see how we have set up the $path variable.
 You will need to customize that to suit your file path; otherwise the function should work as-is.

 function my_custom_font( $font, $document ) {